Bridge a Threaded Channel to the Agent Team

 }

-const ctx = await store.loadByChannel("example", meta.meta.discussionId);
+const ctx = await store.loadByChannel("example", entry.meta.discussionId);

 if (payload.verdict === "adjourned") {